L2TP Server Configuration¶

 - Number of L2TP users

-Controls how many L2TP users will be allowed to connect at the same time, in this example 13 has been selected.
+Controls how many L2TP users will be allowed to connect at the same time, in this example

 DNS servers can also be defined for end users when needed.
 Fill in the Primary and Secondary L2TP DNS server fields with the DNS server IP addresses for connecting clients.